Use an internal load balancer with Azure Kubernetes Service (AKS)

 Specify an IP address

 If you would like to use a specific IP address with the internal load balancer, add the loadBalancerIP property to the load balancer YAML manifest.
-In this scenario, the specified IP address must reside in the same subnet as the AKS cluster and must not already be assigned to a resource.
-For example, you shouldn't use an IP address in the range designated for the Kubernetes subnet within the AKS cluster shouldn't be used.
+In this scenario, the specified IP address must reside in the same subnet as the AKS cluster but can't already be assigned to a resource.
+For example, an IP address in the range designated for the Kubernetes subnet within the AKS cluster shouldn't be used.

 apiVersion: v1 kind: Service metadata: name: internal-app annotations: service.beta.kubernetes.io/azure-load-balancer-internal: "true" spec: type: LoadBalancer loadBalancerIP: 10.240.0.25 ports: - port: 80 selector: app: internal-app